 has filed a NAFTA case for $1 billion over California's decision to phase

-out the gasoline additive MTBE, which has contaminated drinking water supplies
+octane gasoline), which has contaminated drinking water supplies across

-attempted to intervene in this NAFTA suit on behalf of California environmentalists.
+to intervene in this NAFTA suit on behalf of California environmentalists.

 "This is not what California was promised when NAFTA passed."

 A widespread sense of frustration

 with the present status of fisheries and fishery management is causing